Skip to Main Content

 A yellow-lidded sharps bin must be used and should be clearly labelled with the following information using a black permanent marker pen, before filling the container:

-• Sharps waste contaminated with Pharmaceutical Non-hazardous Waste for incineration
+• Sharps waste contaminated with Pharmaceutical Non-hazardous Waste for Incineration

 • Non-Cytotoxic and Non-Cytostatic